 But it's bad for them, John.

-The worst thing that can happen to the Democratic Party is for a white conservative Christian president to come in and improve the lives of the citizens, and especially the lives of uh black Americans, because you're right.
+The worst thing that can happen to the Democratic Party is for a white conservative Christian president to come in and improve the lives of the citizens, and especially the lives of black Americans, because you're right.

 Obama did not do anything to help black folks, and they thought that he would.

-And they got worse, especially in the area of employment, they got worse rather than getting better.
+They got worse rather than getting better.

-And I'm I honestly have to tell you that when I travel around to the schools and the urban areas around here, the young people, they are loving the president.
+And I honestly have to tell you that when I travel around to the schools and the urban areas around here, the young people, they are loving the president.

-They love the way he speaks up, they love the fact that he put the country first.
+They love the fact that he put the country first.

-They love the fact that he's deporting illegal aliens and looking out for the people, and that's not what Maxine Waters and others want to hear.
+They love the fact that he's deporting illegal aliens and looking out for the people.

-Gotta take a break more with the Reverend Jesse Lee Peterson, Reverend Darrell Scott.
+Got to take a break more with the Reverend Jesse Lee Peterson, Reverend Darrell Scott.

 We'll get to your calls.

-Austin Gouldsby coming up, 800-941 Sean is our toll-free telephone number.
+800-941-Sean is our toll-free telephone number.

-And we'll start with you, Darrell Scott, as you sit on the president's diversity board, National Diversity Board.
+What do you both make, and we'll start with you, Darrell Scott, as you sit on the President's Diversity Board, National Diversity Board.

 What do you make of the efforts since November 9th of last year to delegitimize and destroy this president, a duly elected president?

-The only open season on criticism to blacks by blacks is if those uh Trump supporters are in line with this administration.
+The only open season on criticism to blacks by blacks is if those Trump supporters are in line with this administration.

 So they're trying everything that they can.